torjusn/intro_to_classification/README.md

 ## Important Principles
 There is a fundamental difference between the traditional way of solving a system and the ML approach of learning a mapping between input and output.
 A known truth is that a feedforward network with a single layer is sufficient to represent any function, but what if our model learns a convoluted model that perfectly maps training data but fails to perform on new unseen data?
 Our model would merely be memorizing the training data without actually learning!

 How well a model learns the underlying distribution from training data and translates that to new samples is referred to as a models `generalization`.
 To properly evaluate a model it is therefore common to set aside some data in a separate `test set` (and ideally a `validation set` for NN as the tuning of hyperparameters directly on the test set would introduce a bias).
-Common splits would be $80\% / 20$
+Common splits are roughly 80% Train / 20% Test ().

 and consider both `training error` and `test error`
 In short, we use training data and known labels to learn a general mapping.